Purpose and Integrity for Sustainable Success in Turbulent Times

 氣 (qì) means energy, life’s energy, vital energising field, psychophysical matter.
 The Chinese sign combines the signs for “rice” and “steam”.
 Rice was and is the main food for the Chinese, but it needs to be boiled before consumption.

-A collision of Organisations where each Organisation aims to fulfil their Purpose; a conflict where two Organisations desire the same thing;
+A collision of Organisations where each Organisation aims to fulfil its Purpose; a conflict where two Organisations desire the same thing;

 戰 (zhàn) means specific engagement, military action, battle;